 HOME READING - Home reading continues to be an important aspect of school and is part of the children’s homework.
 Regular home reading is one of the most significant factors in helping your child become a successful reader.
 This does not need to be every day but in line with other schools we look for at least 3 times a week.
 Please record this in their Reading Record book.

 SPELLINGS & KEYWORDS - Keywords are checked in class and always in a different order from the list.
 Spellings are tested weekly.
 It is also part of your child’s homework to practice their key words to read and spell every day with you.

-MATHS - We continue to build on what the children learnt in reception.
-We will continue to work on counting and being able to read and write our numbers, including looking at zero.
-We will be looking at one more and one less.
-The children will be introduced to the symbols =, > < and will begin to use mathematical language such as equal, more/greater and less/fewer.
+MATHS - We continue to build on what the children learnt last term.
+We will work on counting and being able to read and write our numbers, including looking at zero but will be moving on to numbers up to 50.
+We will be continuing with fractions and will be learning about quarters.
+We will develop their understanding of the - + and = symbols and will use these to create number sentences.

 PE – Your child will need to have their PE kit in school all week.
 Please ensure all t-shirts, shorts, plimsolls and bags are clearly named as they often get mixed up during changing.